Helensburgh: Transport

 The town is served by three railway stations: Helensburgh Central, Craigendoran, and Helensburgh Upper.
 Both Helensburgh Central and Craigendoran form part of the North Clyde Line, with Helensburgh Central acting as a terminus.
 Helensburgh Upper, meanwhile, is positioned on the West Highland Line and accommodates the Caledonian Sleeper.

 Helensburgh is also served by a number of buses.
 These provide links to the Vale of Leven and Carrick Castle.

 A special local form of transport is the paddle steamer Waverley which used to call in to Helensburgh pier during summer sailings.
 It advertises itself as the last sea-going paddle steamer in the world and was launched in 1946 for service from Craigendoran pier; however Craigendoran pier is now derelict, services having been withdrawn in 1972.
 Towards the end of 2018 Helensburgh pier was closed to all maritime craft because of its poor condition, and so there is no certainty as to when calls by the "Waverley" will resume.

 Demographics

 Population and employment

-In 2022 the National Records of Scotland estimated the population of Helensburgh to be 13,230.
-Helensburgh today acts as a commuter town for nearby Glasgow, and also serves as a main shopping centre for the area and for tourists and day trippers attracted to the town's seaside location.
+In 2022, Helensburgh had a population of 14,127 inhabitants.
+Today, it acts as a commuter town for nearby Glasgow, and also serves as a main shopping centre for the area and for tourists and day trippers attracted to the town's seaside location.
 Helensburgh is also influenced by the presence of the Clyde Naval Base at Faslane on the Gareloch, which is home to the United Kingdom's submarine fleet with their nuclear weapons, as well as a major local employer.